Hiking Parc du Mont-Bellevue - panoramic view

 No

 Plan approximately 2 hours to complete the Parc du Mont-Bellevue trail.
-This estimate accounts for the 6 km distance and 125 m elevation gain, though your actual time may vary depending on your pace and how long you spend enjoying the surroundings.
+This estimate allows for a comfortable pace while enjoying the natural surroundings, though actual time may vary depending on your fitness level and how often you stop to rest or take photos.

-No, access to Parc du Mont-Bellevue is free.
+No, access to Parc du Mont-Bellevue is completely free.
 However, please note that parking fees may apply at the designated parking locations.

 Didn't find your answer?